kumkee/home-manager_conf/README.md

-# Nix with WSL Alpine
+# Nix installation on Windows Subsystem for Linux

 ## Install Alpine or Debian